 How Do You Add More Technology and Still Make It Easier to Use?

 We look to technology to provide enhanced efficiencies for everything we do today.
 However, one of the drawbacks we’re often faced with is the time it takes to learn how to use this new technology so we can actually get to the promised time-savings.

-A few years ago, Mount St. Mary’s College in Los Angeles, CA began a classroom technology assessment to build a multi-year upgrade plan for its two campuses.
+A few years ago, Mount St. Mary’s University in Los Angeles, CA began a classroom technology assessment to build a multi-year upgrade plan for its two campuses.
 The first goal was to meet the pedagogical requirements from faculty and it included an operative to provide an intuitive, user-friendly interface in each classroom.
 In addition to adding that level of simplicity for the end-user, the Media Services department wanted something that would enable faster response to change and growth requirements along with real-time monitoring and remote support.

-Find out how Mount St. Mary’s deployed 70 rooms and learning spaces across two campuses and rarely ever has to train faculty how to use a classroom.
-You can learn more about Mount St. Mary’s deployment by clicking here.
+Find out how Mount St. Mary’s University deployed 70 rooms and learning spaces across two campuses and rarely ever has to train faculty how to use a classroom.
+You can learn more about Mount St. Mary’s University deployment by clicking here.